hadley/crantastic/README.markdown

 The [YARD](http://github.com/lsegal/yard/tree/master) meta-tag formatting format is usued for documentation, whenever it feels necessary.

-## Development dependencies
+## Dependencies

-Run `sudo rake gems:install` to install all gem dependencies.
+Run `rake gems:install` to install gem dependencies for the main site.
+Do `RAILS_ENV=test rake gems:install` to install the dependencies for the testing environment.

 Note that you should only add/edit stylesheets in the `app/stylesheets` folder.
 `public/stylesheets` should only contain compiled Sass styhesleets.